LazyBui/DiscardBot/README.md

 # DiscardBot
 A basic Discord bot shell.
+Written for Node 10.15.1.
+May not be compatible with other versions of Node.

 # Installation commands
 You'll need to execute the following commands in the source directory to get this set up.
 The ordering is important.